 In terms of remit

 The vast majority of European countries have - at least - two separate regulatory bodies respectively in charge of the regulation of broadcasting and telecommunications.
-However, some countries, such as Italy with the Autorità per le garanzie nelle comunicazioni and the UK with Ofcom now have a single regulatory body whose remit encompasses both broadcasting and telecommunications.
-This is also the case in Bosnia-Herzegovina, Finland, Hungary and Slovenia.
+However, some countries, such as Italy with the AGCOM (Autorità per le garanzie nelle comunicazioni) and the UK with Ofcom have a single regulatory body whose remit encompasses both broadcasting and telecommunications.
+This is also the case in Bosnia-Herzegovina, Finland, Georgia, Hungary, Slovenia, Spain and Switzerland.

 In terms of powers

 Three basic categories of powers can be identified: the administration of the broadcasting sector (e.g. award of broadcasting licences), the supervisory (e.g. programme monitoring) and the rule-making functions (e.g. codes of practice).
 Here again, the diversity of the powers of regulatory authorities can be remarked upon.
 As an example, most authorities have the power to award licences but some may only make recommendations addressed to the Ministry.
 The power of drawing up binding rules which is common in Anglo-Saxon systems is also not shared by all regulatory authorities in Europe.

 A great diversity can also be observed in terms of the structure of regulatory bodies.
 In federal countries such as Germany or Belgium, broadcasting is in the remit of Federal States, thus creating a plurality of regional regulatory bodies.